 York County is a friendly area where many families have roots going back hundreds of years, but also an area undergoing some transition.
-It had a significant increase in the population from 2000-2010 of almost 14% and boasts over 430,000 residents.
-The racial profile of York City is 46% white, 25% black, and 24% Hispanic; while in York County 88% of the total population is white, 6% is black, and 6% is Hispanic.
-The median household income for York County is $56,833 with the mean per capita income at $26,724.
+It had a significant increase in the population from 2000-2010 of almost 14% and boasts over 445,000 residents.
+The racial profile of York County is 86% white, 5% black, 7% Hispanic, and 2% other.
+The median household income for York County is $63,519 with average earnings at $39,609.

 York County is a wonderful place for families.
 A wide choice of schools, both public and private, is available.
-The average price of a home is $166,000, and 77% of the residents are homeowners.
+The average price of a home is $179,900 with home ownership at 74%.
 Many communities band together to fund scholarships, veterans, and families in need through special activities and fund raisers.